 The safety regulations used throughout the transportation of hazmat from point A to B are geared to eliminate incidences of exposures.
 The materials have a variety of ways they react when exposed to air, for instance.
-However, as a result, negligence or equipment failure, there are cases of exposures.
+However, as a result of negligence or equipment failure, there are cases of exposures.
 It is at this level that organizations take responsibility for their participation in the accident.
-Raemdonck et al. (2013) note that the strategies set up by organizations to handle incidences should be tested regularly to ensure they are working.
-In this way, the organization will have an opportunity of containing the situation before it worsens.
+Raemdonck, Macharis, and Mairesse (2013) note the strategies set up by organizations to handle incidences should be tested regularly to ensure they are working.
+In this way, the organization will have the opportunity of containing the situation before it worsens.
 Additionally, organizations should have medical professionals and environmentalists with the required skills to prevent loss of lives.
 Therefore, in case of an incidence, the organization involved should provide the necessary information to the medical personnel on the ground, for example, on the best way of preventing further damage.

 Emergency Response

 The transportation of hazmat is a process that requires the existence of relevant information.
 The cargo should have contact data in case there is a breakdown midway.
 The data should also provide the public with the caution of what to do in case of an emergency.
-Ardymand et al. (2016) are of the idea that emergency response should focus on a variety of issues that have a direct correlation with the public.
+Ardymand Young, and Weckman (2016) are of the idea that emergency response should focus on a variety of issues that have a direct correlation with the public.
 The organizations transporting the material have the responsibility of ensuring that there is minimal exposure of the product to the public.
 Therefore, through a variety of strategies such as monitoring and assessment, the organization can develop the relevant strategies of managing the situation.
-Additionally, the approach must ensure the safely reach their destination (Ardymand et al. 2016).
+Additionally, the approach must ensure the safely reach their destination (Ardymand et al., 2016).
 Once an incidence occurs the packaging of the materials should have the information on the next step to take.
 In case, officials are not available at the scene on time, and the information will direct the public on what to do as first-aid to avoid further damage.
 In this way, the public will be active in the emergency response and assist in controlling the damage.

 Conclusion

-Transportation of hazmat is a process that requires absolute caution as they have the potential of leading to the loss of lives of people and animals.
+Transportation of hazmat is a process that requires absolute caution as it has the potential of leading to a loss of lives of people and animals.
 From the literature review, it is evident that safety is of critical importance.
-Organizations involved in the business focus on ensuring the materials reach their destination without incidences.
-Researchers have found that there is a collaboration between the organizations involved in the processes and the government.
-The interaction has increased compliance a matter that has reduced incidences.
-However, in case of accidents happen, companies have comprehensive strategies meant to protect the public and reduce the impact of the materials’ exposure.
+Organizations involved in business focus on ensuring the materials reach their destination without incidences.
+Researchers have found there is a collaboration between the organizations involved in the processes and the government.
+The interaction has increased compliance, a matter that has reduced incidences.
+However, in case accidents happen, companies have comprehensive strategies meant to protect the public and reduce the impact of the materials’ exposure.

 References

-Ardymand, E., Young, A. W. & Weckman, G. (2016).
+Ardymand, E., Young, A. W., & Weckman, G. (2016).
 Applying genetic algorithm to a new bi-objective stochastic model for transportation, location and allocation of hazardous materials.
-Expert Systems with Applications.
-61(23): 49 – 59.
+Expert Systems with Applications, 61(23), 49 – 59.

-Assadipour, G., Ke, Y. G. & Verma, M. (2015).
+Assadipour, G., Ke, Y. G., & Verma, M. (2015).
 Planning and managing intermodal transportation of hazardous materials with capacity selection and congestion.
-Transportation Research Part E: Logistics and Transportation Review.
-76(01): 45 - 57.
+Transportation Research Part E: Logistics and Transportation Review, 76(01), 45 - 57.

-Das, A., Mazumder, T. N. & Gupta, A. K. (2012).
+Das, A., Mazumder, T. N., & Gupta, A. K. (2012).
 Pareto frontier analysis based decision making tool for transportation of hazardous waste.
-Journal of hazardous Materials.
-227 (17): 341 – 352.
+Journal of hazardous Materials, 227 (17), 341 – 352.

-Gupta, A. K., Das, A. & Mazumder, T. N. (2012).
-A Comprehensive risk assessment framework for offsite transportation of inflammable hazardous waste.
-Journal of Hazardous Materials.
-20(227): 88 – 97.
+Gupta, A. K., Das, A., & Mazumder, T. N. (2012).
+A comprehensive risk assessment framework for offsite transportation of inflammable hazardous waste.
+Journal of Hazardous Materials, 20(227), 88 – 97.